 I’ve been recently reading about Rockism and Poptimism, two different schools of music criticism.
 It’s been interesting for me, both to understand my own personal biases and the biases behind other people’s music writing.
-I’m no expert but I wanted to write down my understanding of them.

 The term Rockism was coined in the early 1980s.
 The definition of the word has changed over the years, but as I understand it, it’s essentially a derogatory term for music critics and fans who doggedly value the following characteristics in music:

 - self-contained acts who write and sing their own material

 - white, heterosexual acts with guitars (although politically oriented acts like Public Enemy or auteurs like Aphex Twin were also acceptable)

 - nostalgic for a past where rock music was culturally dominant

 When I was a teenager in the 1990s, the principles of Rockism were well entrenched, both in myself and in the music press that I read.
 In my university days I was certainly a Rockist – I was busy absorbing the catalogues of The Clash and The Rolling Stones, and even though I enjoyed some of Britney Spears’ hits, I would have been uncomfortable admitting so.
 From personal experience as a young male, there’s an issue of sexual identity in this reaction – married and comfortable in my sexuality it’s much easier for me to enjoy pop music now.